wavefrontHQ/docs/pages/doc/alerts_states_lifecycle.md

 The time window that we evaluate at each checking frequency interval depends on the state of the alert:

-- When an alert is currently not firing, the **Alert fires** property determines the time window that is evaluated.
+- When an alert is currently not firing, the **Trigger Window** property determines the time window that is evaluated.
-- When an alert is currently firing, the **Alert resolves** property determines the time window that is evaluated.
+- When an alert is currently firing, the **Resolve Window** property determines the time window that is evaluated.

 The data points that are evaluated during an alert check time window are the [1-minute summarizations](#data-granularity-for-alert-checking) described above.
-For example, if the **Alert fires** property is set to 3 minutes, then the alert check evaluates 3 summarization data points, one for each minute in the check time window.
+For example, if the **Trigger Window** property is set to 3 minutes, then the alert check evaluates 3 summarization data points, one for each minute in the check time window.

 The last summarization data point to be evaluated in an alert check time window is determined by the following formula: